Wall Street holds steady following mixed profit reports from McDonald's, Disney and Shopify

 The mixed trading continues a cooldown for the U.S. stock market after it swung from its worst day since May on Friday to its best since May on Monday.
 Worries are high that President Donald Trump's tariffs may be hurting the economy, but hopes for coming cuts to interest rates by the Federal Reserve and a parade of stronger-than-expected profit reports from U.S. companies have helped steady the market.

-McDonald’s climbed 2.5% after the restaurant chain reported stronger profit and revenue for the spring than analysts expected.
-Its U.S. locations benefited from customers paying more at each of their visits, while a meal tied to the “Minecraft” movie proved to be a hit.
+McDonald’s climbed 2.6% after the restaurant chain reported stronger profit and revenue for the spring than analysts expected.
+Its U.S. restaurants benefited from customers paying more at each of their visits, while a meal tied to the “Minecraft” movie proved to be a hit.

 Companies are under pressure to deliver bigger profits in order to justify the big gains their stock prices have made since the U.S. market hit a low point in April.
 The S&P 500 is just a bit below its record, which was set late last month, and the big rally fueled criticism that the broad market has become too expensive.